 The story of malaria is inseparable from the history of poverty.
 The conditions of poverty heighten the risk of malaria infection; the disease slows GDP growth in affected societies by 1.3 percent every year, according to a study by the economist Jeffrey Sachs.
 Getting rid of this one disease could simultaneously slash mortality rates and inhibit a major drain on economic growth.
 That is why the effort to eradicate malaria has tantalized development experts for years.
 It sounds like low-hanging fruit, as the scientific community has known how to prevent malaria since 1897 and how to cure it since the 1600s.
 In fact, malaria is anything but, because of a complex interplay of political, biological, and cultural factors.

 The main challenge is coalescing political will to do the job.
 Despite its tremendous burden on affected societies, malaria, in the most heavily infected places, is considered a “relatively minor malady,” in the words of a 2003 World Health Organization (WHO) report.
 That might seem counterintuitive, but it is a matter of simple risk perception.
-In places such as Malawi, where the average rural villager receives hundreds of bites from malaria-infected mosquitoes a year,
+In places such as Malawi, where the average rural villager receives hundreds of bites from malaria-infected mosquitoes a year, a child might suffer 12 episodes of malaria before the age of two.
+If she survives, she will keep getting malaria throughout her life, but, thanks to the immunity acquired through

 - Full website and iPad access